Header link June 22, 2020

 Drought

-Droughts generally happen gradually.
 Water stored in reservoirs and groundwater blunt the effects of drought and influence when the state is deemed to be in drought, according to the California Department of Water Resources (DWR).
 A single dry year does not lead to drought in California because of the state’s extensive water infrastructure, including major reservoirs and groundwater resources.
+Other Western states have similar water storage and groundwater resources that can lessen the effects of drought.

-There is no universal definition of when a drought begins or ends, nor is there a state statutory process for defining or declaring drought, according to DWR.
+There is no universal definition of when a drought begins or ends, nor is there a statutory process for defining or declaring drought in most Western states.
+(An exception is the state of Washington, which established certain criteria for defining when an area is in drought condition.)
 Furthermore, it is important to distinguish between drought conditions and a state of emergency.
 The former is a condition of prolonged dryness that causes impacts; the latter is a statutory finding that enables specified actions.

 The systems are designed to collect surface runoff during winter months, when precipitation generally is plentiful, and store it for use during summer months, when rainfall is virtually nonexistent.

-As long as precipitation occurs in normal amounts, these systems work quite well, but they become stressed if precipitation levels fall below normal for even a couple of years.
-The problem lies in the fact that much of the West is an arid desert that water has transformed into farms, homes and businesses.
+As long as precipitation occurs in normal amounts, these systems work quite well.
+But they become stressed if precipitation levels fall below normal for even a couple of years.
+The problem lies in the fact that much of the west is an arid desert that water has transformed into farmland and communities.

-Droughts traditionally have been managed as crises, using short-term, ad hoc water management measures that often disappear once precipitation returns to normal levels.
+Droughts traditionally have been managed as crises, using short-term, ad hoc water management measures that are often abandoned once precipitation returns to normal levels.
+Among the more painful measures: Water rights may be curtailed for some junior rights holders, as has happened in a number of Western states, among them Colorado, Utah and California.

-A severe California drought in 1976 and 1977 served as a wake-up call for the state, helped spark the water conservation movement, and spurred the creation of the Water Education Foundation to educate the public and lawmakers on California’s critical water issues.
+In California, a severe drought in 1976 and 1977 served as a wake-up call for the state, helped spark the water conservation movement, and spurred the creation of the Water Education Foundation to educate the public and lawmakers on critical water issues.

 The 2012-2016 drought — one of the deepest, longest and warmest of California’s historical droughts — tested the state’s drought preparedness.
 In January 2014, then-California Gov. Jerry Brown proclaimed a state of emergency and directed state officials to take all necessary actions to prepare for drought conditions.

-An extremely wet winter in 2016-2017 left the Sierra snowpack at 164 percent of normal by April 2017, leading Gov. Brown to declare an end to the drought emergency.
-But the lessons learned remained.
-In 2018, new laws created a long-term water conservation framework for California based on wise water use, eliminating water waste, and improved agricultural water use efficiency.
+A wet winter in 2016-2017 brought an end to the drought emergency.
+But the lessons of the drought prompted lawmakers to enact new laws to create a long-term water conservation framework for California based on wise water use, eliminating water waste and improved agricultural water use efficiency.

 • Print-friendly